Chern insulators and topological flat bands in cavity-embedded kagome systems: INTRODUCTION

 In this paper, we investigate topological phases of the kagome system in a cavity with circularly polarized light.
 We show its band structures and topological phases from weak to strong coupling regimes.
 By introducing the cavity field, we show that the kagome system becomes a Chern insulator because the band degeneracy is lifted.
 We also demonstrate that the light-matter interaction produces a nearly flat band with a nonzero Chern number.
 Moreover, we reveal that in the USC regime, various Chern insulating phases appear in the kagome system, unlike a honeycomb system that shows only one Chern insulating phase.
 We also show topological gapless edge states in the kagome Chern insulators.

 The rest of this paper is organized as follows.
-In Sec.~\ref{sec:model}, we introduce a model for kagome and honeycomb systems embedded in a circularly polarized cavity.
-We analyze band structures and topological phases of the model over a broad range of coupling strengths of the light-matter interaciton in Sec.~\ref{sec:bulk}.
+In Sec.~\ref{sec:model}, we introduce a model for kagome and honeycomb systems embedded in a chiral cavity.
+We analyze band structures and topological phases of the model over a broad range of coupling strengths of the light-matter interaction in Sec.~\ref{sec:bulk}.
 To study topological edge states in the Chern insulating phases, we construct a low-energy tight-binding model and demonstrate the presence of the edge states in Sec.~\ref{sec:edge}.
-Finally, a summary is given in Sec.\ref{sec:conc}.
+Finally, a summary is given in Sec.~\ref{sec:conc}.